Christian egalitarianism: Radical romanticism

-Criticism

-Roman Catholic Church

-The Roman Catholic Church has formally opposed radical egalitarianism and has stated that the differences between men and women are not merely phenomenal but are ontological.

-In his 2004 Letter to the Bishops of the Catholic Church on the Collaboration of Men and Women in the Church and in the World, Cardinal Joseph Ratzinger warned against a related tendency to see gender as culturally constructed, which has generated "a new model of polymorphous sexuality", which reflects an "attempt to be free from one's biological conditioning".

-Complementarianism
+Complementarian critique

-While Christian egalitarians believe that the Bible portrays mostly egalitarian views, except a few contextually relativized patriarchal texts, complementarians oppose this viewpoint.
+While Christian egalitarians believe that the Bible portrays mostly egalitarian views, except for a few contextually relativized patriarchal texts, complementarians oppose this viewpoint.
 As a response to the upcoming of evangelical feminism and egalitarianism in the 20th century, prominent theologians and scholars such as John Piper, Wayne Grudem, Raymond C. Ortlund Jr., James A. Borland, Thomas R. Schreiner, D. A. Carson, S. Lewis Johnson, George W. Knight III, Douglas J. Moo, John Frame and Vern Sheridan Poythress contributed to Recovering Biblical Manhood and Womanhood, in which they discuss and rebut most egalitarian viewpoints, such as the use of Galatians 3:28 to defend fundamental equality.

 In 1988, the Council on Biblical Manhood and Womanhood (CBMW) published the Danvers Statement as a response to the "widespread uncertainty and confusion in our culture regarding the complementary differences between masculinity and femininity", directly opposing feminist egalitarian beliefs.
 Similar to the Danvers Statement, CBMW published the 2017 Nashville Statement, affirming differences between male and female.
 In its Foundation Documents, The Gospel Coalition confesses that "men and women are not simply interchangeable, but rather they complement each other in mutually enriching ways".